 The Chemistry major prepares students for employment in industry, government, and academia in positions that require an in-depth knowledge of chemistry.
 The major also prepares students to be chemistry teachers and for graduate study in scientific disciplines related to chemistry.
-Students choose one of four concentrations, depending on interests and career goals.
-Students interested in teaching at the secondary level should see the Education section for the Professional Methods Program for Single Subject Credential Students.
+Students interested in teaching at the secondary level should see the School of Education section for more information.